titarenko/OAuth2/readme.md

 - RestSharp (http://restsharp.org/)
 - Newtonsoft.Json (http://json.codeplex.com/)

+## Contributors ##

+- Constantin Titarenko (started development, defined library structure, released initial version)
+- Andrew Semack (helped a lot with improvements on configuration, as well as with extending list of supported services by implementing their clients)

 ## License ##

 The MIT License (MIT)
-Copyright (c) 2012 Constantin Titarenko
+Copyright (c) 2012 Constantin Titarenko, Andrew Semack

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: